Infinitode/Infinitode/README.md

 ### Latest changes

 #### Latest changes:
+- Updated `Dungen's API` with the new models for name generation.
 - New [web app](https://infinitode.netlify.app/apps/english-vocabulary-quiz/), and updates on [Bits](https://infinitode.netlify.app/blog), and the website.
 - Updated `Dungen` on Huggingface (API changes coming soon), with `11 new models` to generate names!
 - Updated `valx` with forward and backward compatibility fixes with `scikit-learn` versions older or later than `1.3.0`.